"""Utility functions for reference frames, vectors, and matrix algebra."""

 def _show_frames_multi(dcm: ndarray, arr: ndarray) -> ndarray:

-Returns the coordinates of multiple frames and multiple DCM matrices.
+"""Return the coordinates of multiple frames and multiple DCM matrices.

 Parameters